chrisjcalderon/redNinja/README.md

 Remove plugins not needed or make them load via optional AMD module

 <hr>
-NOTE: in some of the demos I'm querying a joomla mysql database using php scripts (under/scripts/data)... change them to do whatever you need...
+NOTE: in some of the demos I'm querying a mysql database using php scripts (under/scripts/data)... change them to do whatever you need...